 Corporations like Amazon are getting away with paying little to no taxes.
 Amazon, FedEx, and Netflix paid $0 in taxes last year.
 While these corporations are skating by taxes, billionaires are also dodging them.
 An estimated $21,000,000,000,000 is floating around offshore bank accounts avoiding taxation.
 When we spend our money, we expect it to be taxed and come back into our communities, but it is instead going to offshore banks to build interest rather than building our economy.
 We need to close the loopholes that allow the rich to avoid paying their fair share.
 Why do we punish people for working?
 Why do we tax the working class so high while giant corporations and billionaires get away with paying little to nothing?
 The answer is simple: billionaires lobby money into legislators’ pockets in exchange for favorable legislation.
 What we need to do is enforce taxes on those avoiding them, then lower taxes for the working class.
 The new tax bill that our "representatives" voted to pass cost Americans $93,000,000,000 more in income taxes in 2018, while corporations paid $90,000,000,000 less.
 This is not what a representative should have done.
 This is what happens when legislators are on the payrolls of the corporations.

 I support free college tuition for 2 year degrees, with the ability to continue at no cost to the student if they have a 3.0+ GPA.
 If we are to continue to be the greatest nation in the world, we must continue to educate without the threat of having a lifetime of debt.
 Students are graduating with tens of thousands of dollars of debt and get stuck paying the interest while barely touching the principal debt owned.
 I propose we cap the interest rate on Federal Student Loans at 1-2%, the current rate is 4.5%+.
 It’s time we stop punishing our youth with endless interest payments and start rewarding them for furthering their education in order to better our society.
 We also need to start promoting the continuing of education after high school.
 We need to promote vocational training and college degrees.
 I understand not everyone wants to get a degree, but the option should be there.
 Let's focus on supplying vocational training for those not wanting a degree and helping support our future working class by providing free college tuition to community colleges.
 The price of college textbooks has risen 1000% over the last 10 years.
 Colleges have become an industry of giant profits and huge debts, rather than a tool for education and the betterment of society.
+We also need to look into a universal Pre-K program where working class parents can get educations for their young children at affordable, or no cost, rates.

 For FAR TOO LONG America has been in the business of war.
 We have turned our military into a last resort occupation for poor kids looking to get free education and healthcare.
 Giving the military industrial complex a steady supply of soldiers.
 Companies that profit from these wars, such as; Exxon Mobil; Raytheon; and Boeing, have been lobbying billions of dollars into our political system in order to receive favorable votes that allow them to keep these wars going.
 We have been at war with foreign nations for the last 222 out of 239 years.
 What we need to do is bring all our troops home and stop destabilizing foreign governments, which in the long run makes regions worse for their inhabitants while creating terrorists that hate America.
 I do not support spending $25 billion taxpayer dollars to build a wall, but I can support bringing our troops home and having them build the wall instead.
 We spend on average around $3 billion dollars PER DAY on war.
 Most of this money does not go to our troops, but to defense contractor companies which are mostly owned by ex-legislators.
 They use these defense companies and wars to funnel tax dollars into their pockets.